hanifsyuaib/project_matrix/README.md

 python manage.py migrate
 ```

-6. Run server with port, for example:
+6. Run server with host and port, for example:
 ```
 python manage.py runserver
 ```
 or
 ```
-python manage.py runserver 8000
+python manage.py runserver 0.0.0.0:8000
 ```

 7. Additional: Create Admin user for accessing the Django admin interface in this route '/admin/'